-The Ministry of Training, Colleges and Universities oversees the development and review of Program Standards.
-Program Standards describe the performance-based outcomes expected of a gradate of a particular program.
+The Ministry of Colleges and Universities (MCU) oversees the development and review of Program Standards.
+Program Standards describe the performance-based outcomes expected of a graduate of a particular program.
 There are more than 200 college programs with Program Standards in Ontario.
-When a Program Standard exists, Durham College is required to ensure that its programs and program delivery are consistent with these standards.
+When a Program Standard exists, Durham College is required to ensure programs and program delivery are consistent with these standards.

 Program Standards are created using a comprehensive consultation process.
 The Standards are reviewed by employers, professional associations, industry, and program graduates currently working in the field for the program.
-This process helps to ensure that the programs are designed to meet the needs of employers and that students will gain the skills they need to be successful.
+This process helps to ensure programs are designed to meet the needs of employers and students gain the skills they need to be successful.

-When a Program Standard does not exist, colleges are required to use existing Program Descriptions supplied by the Ministry of Training, Colleges and Universities.
+When a Program Standard does not exist, colleges are required to use existing Program Descriptions validated by the Credential Validation Service (CVS).
 Program Descriptions are similar to Program Standards in that they provide performance-based outcomes, however they do not include detailed elements of performance and have not been developed using the rigorous development process used when developing a Program Standard.

-Here is a set of detailed instructions for faculty on how to update/edit the PLOs.
+Here is a set of detailed instructions for faculty and staff on how to navigate the PLOR.